Loan Calculator - Monthly Payment, Interest and Total Cost

 We convert your annual interest rate to a monthly rate and apply the standard amortizing loan formula.
 With a 0% rate, the payment is simply the loan amount divided by the number of months.

-Borrowing basics & how to use this tool
+Borrowing basics and how to use this tool

 How the monthly payment works

 A typical fixed-rate loan is repaid with a constant scheduled monthly payment.
-Each payment is split into:
+Each payment is split into two parts:

-- Interest – the cost of borrowing, based on the remaining balance.
+• Interest is the cost of borrowing, calculated on the remaining balance.

-- Principal – the part that reduces your outstanding balance.
+• Principal is the part that reduces your outstanding balance.

 Early on, a larger share of each payment goes to interest.
 As the balance falls, the interest portion shrinks and more of each payment goes to principal.
 This pay-down process is called amortization.